tetyanago2023/node_express_health_diary/README.md

     - Responsive design for mobile and desktop users.
     - CSRF protection to prevent cross-site request forgery attacks.
     - Access control middleware to restrict operations to authenticated users.
-    - Best practices in the organization of application code and in indentation due to usage of modern IDE RubyMine.
+    - Best practices in the organization of application code and in indentation due to usage of modern IDE.

 ### Additional Features
 - **User Notifications**: